mattbport/secondusertests/documentation/issues.md

 - Loops do not work - if a lane is shorter than the Time Chooser's duration, and the lane is set to loop, it does not look and there is a gap before the duration completes and the next Chooser starts.

-- Check single Chooser loops - should be infinite
-- Check various sequences
-- Check nesting behaviour
-- Make examples to cover the tests - new file etc.
-- Check GitHub functionality

 --------

 ## Run through questions